mjsambol/LR-metrics/README.md

 	-v $(pwd)/lrmetrics_data:/data \
 	lrmetrics:latest
 ```

+Replace `lrmetrics:latest` with the appropriate image reference if not using a locally built image.

 - `FLASK_SECRET` secures the web session.
 Always set it in production.
 - The mounted volume keeps your configuration and downloaded bundles between container restarts.